 Summing it Up:

-With the rise of millennials in the workforce, managing and organizing work between employees has become a hard task.
-To have a systematic work schedule, a manager has to communicate with their employees so that there is a mutual understanding in an organization and work towards a common goal.
+With the rise of millennials in the workforce, managing and organizing work has become a hard task.
+To have a systematic work schedule, a manager has to communicate with their employees.
+It ensures that there is a mutual understanding in an organization.

-Remember, it is necessary to work as a team and share ideas and information to boost productivity which will eventually help an organization's bottom line.
+Remember, it is necessary to work as a team and share ideas and information.
+It helps to boost productivity which will help an organization's bottom line.